ccny-physics-sims/ccny-physics-sims.github.io/_simdocs/vector-addition.md

 title: Vector Addition
 summary:
 nice-name: vector-addition
-instructions:
+instructions: Grab the vector and change its magnitude and direction and observe how the components change.
-explanation:
+explanation: A simple vector and its components
 location: https://ccny-physics-sims.github.io/sims/vector-addition/
-width: 800
+width: 500
-height: 600
+height: 500
 subject: math
 topics: vectors
 contributors: